bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 # Mutable References

-So in the previous section, we were able to read the version by `read`ing the first 4 bytes and converting that into a u32 integer.
+So in the previous section, we were able to read the version by calling the `read` method to retrieve the first 4 bytes and then convert that into a `u32` integer.
 However, we want to keep track of where we are in the transaction so that we can continue to do decode it.
 In order to do that we'll want to pass in the bytes slice to the `read_version` function and then continue using it in the `main` function.

-Let's experiment doing this similar to how we might coming from another language such as Python or Javascript.
+Let's experiment doing this similar to how we might coming from another programming language such as Python or Javascript.

 We'll start by modifying the `main` function before updating our `read_version` function:
 ```rust